pierodn/slang/README.md

 ___
 Slang is a **S**imple **L**inear **A**lgebra **N**otation for **G**raphics programming in C++ based on the [OpenGL Shading Language (GLSL)](https://registry.khronos.org/OpenGL/specs/gl/GLSLangSpec.4.50.pdf).

-The intent is to provide a single-header library with the types, operators and functions that enable you to write GLSL code like this in your C++ programs:
+The intent is to provide a C++ linear algebra library in one single header that defines and implements the same types, operators and functions of the GLSL specification, so to enable you to write GLSL code like this in your C++ programs:
 ```GLSL
 vec3 rotate(vec3 point, vec3 axis, float angle)
 {